Naipei-Lantei7/Assignment/v/code/README.md

 h3 -the sub-heading of the images,acts as an intriduction of the image displayed p-where I write the captions of the images using the parapgraph element
 ### Page outcome
-The images in the site should have images in a colunm format with the sub-heading above them
+The images in the site should have images in a colunm format with the sub-heading above them and captions below them.
+Color pallatte similar to the mercedes livery of 2021 Short,simle to understand and everything done per as the instructions.